 - Use yellow sticky traps to control the population.

-- Apply insecticides by soil drenching so that the roots stay safe from pests.
+- Apply organic insecticides by soil drenching, so the roots stay safe from pests.

 - Use horticultural oil to suffocate pests and insects as an immediate solution.